SpyglassMC/Spyglass/README.md

 You can format the current function by pressing Shift + Alt + F or other configured hotkey.

 There are several linting rules you can set in the configuration settings.

-**WARNING**: your input can be accidentally lost by using this feature.
-Use it at your own risk.
-This feature is disabled by default.
-You can enable this feature by changing the `datapack.lint.enableFormatting` setting.

 ![formatting](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/formatting.gif)